-This exhibition features the individual and collaborative works of Mizin Shin, Rachel Shelton, and Bob Fleming.
-Works included consist of printmaking, painting, sculpture, and installation by the three co-owners of Mirabo Press
+This exhibition featured the individual and collaborative works of Mizin Shin, Rachel Shelton, and Bob Fleming.
+Works included consisted of printmaking, painting, sculpture, and installation by the three co-owners of Mirabo Press

 in Buffalo, NY.
 The title of the show represents the notion of making connections and interconnectivity and also alludes to the idea of making space for conversation, which artwork does so well.

 Mirabo Press is a printmaking studio offering limited edition printmaking by contract to individuals and galleries, working to expand the local art scene by collaborating with both regional and national artists.
 These collaborative opportunities allow for advancement of the medium and we are happy to work with artists both inexperienced and well versed in print media.
 Equipped for intaglio, monotype, relief, and screen printing, Mirabo Press also provides educational and community programming.
 Workshops for small groups designed to give individual attention cover a range of processes, and local educational institutions are welcome to bring students to the studio to learn about this democratic and socially formative medium.